ashleyross/eskom-stages/README.md

   - **XML** - `Accept: text/xml` or `Accept: application/xml` or by URL `/xml`
   - **Text** - `Accept: text/plain` or by URL `/text`

+You can see all this in action at http://load.27.am/

 ### Notes
 The data returned by this app is cached for 2 minutes if the call to the Eskom endpoint was successful.
 If unsuccessful, the data is cached for 5 seconds to avoid hammering the Eskom endpoint.